- Products and PDKs

 The design flow in IPKISS.eda

-Because photonic IC designers need full control of their design framework to ensure that the IC they fabricate exactly matches their design, and they need to conquer the challenges of photonic circuits, Luceda Photonics created the IPKISS.eda design framework.
-This framework is built on the Tanner L-Edit layout editor which seamlessly interfaces to the Tanner Calibre® One physical verification suite.
+Because photonic IC designers need full control of their design framework to ensure that the IC they fabricate exactly matches their design, and they need to conquer the challenges of photonic circuits, Luceda Photonics created the IPKISS Link for Siemens EDA.
+This framework is built on the Siemens EDA L-Edit layout editor which seamlessly interfaces to the Siemens Calibre® One physical verification suite.

 Starting from our extensive validated component library, we can assist you in the creation and validation of new model libraries